Skip to product information

 Patrick Cierpka, *1967 Giengen

 The artist studied under Karl Horst Hödicke at the University of the Arts and excelled as a master student in the painting class.
 Today he lives and works in Berlin.
 In his sensitive works, Patrick Cierpka plays with light and shadow, setting faceted color against brilliant white.
-One could get the impression that Patrick Cierpka's works look like the open lens of a camera, capturing an enormous amount of light.
+One could get the impression that Patrick Cierpka's works are like the open lens of a camera, capturing an enormous amount of light.
 Sunshine and color play together, appearing on watery surfaces, penetrating the branches of trees.
-There is no up or down and the viewer is invited to immerse themselves in an experience far removed from space and time: time seems to stand still, space does not exist.
+There is no up or down and the viewer is invited to immerse themselves in an experience far removed from space and time : time seems to stand still, space not to exist.
 'It is summer.
-I am lying on a meadow, next to me is a clearing in the forest.
+I am lying on a meadow, with a clearing in the forest next to me.
 Then I open my eyes for just a moment, just a crack - and it is precisely this moment that fascinates me.
 I want to depict it in my works,' says Patrick Cierpka.

 The Berlin artist studied fine arts under Prof. Leiko Ikemura and finished his studies as a master student.
 His bright color worlds appear almost like reliefs due to the pasty application of paint, which creates an exciting contrast with the carefree motifs that Lennart Grau repeatedly borrows from the lightness of the Rococo.
-The aesthetics of the past are transferred into a contemporary context.
-In the interplay between figure and abstraction, Lennart Grau lets classic picture themes emerge anew in the form of progressive painting - a contemporary interpretation is expressed with a touch of decadence.
+The aesthetics of the past are transferred into a contemporary context. ( add ) In the play between figure and abstraction, Lennart Grau lets classic (picture) themes emerge anew through modern painting - a contemporary interpretation is expressed with a touch of decadence.
+Angelika

-The Swiss artist devotes his work to color field painting, which is particularly striking in the works shown here due to its reduced color.
+The Swiss artist devotes his work to color field painting, which in the works shown here is particularly striking due to its reduced color.
 The materiality of the color plays an important role here.
 Gabriele's artistic process is characterized by the repeated application and removal of this material, whereby the artist's hand and his characteristic style remain in each work.
 Longing and trust are captured on canvas through the interplay and intensity of his choice of colors - timeless windows are created that bear witness to his artistic engagement with his own biography and cultural memories.
+Angelika

 Alexander Iskin, *1990 Moscow

-The Berlin-based artist and former assistant to Jonathan Meese and Herbert Volkmann not only works as a painter, but also uses sculptural, literary and performative forms of expression.
-With his specially developed art form of interrealism, Alexander Iskin combines the mutual relationship between digital and analogue processes.
+The Berlin-based artist and former assistant to Jonathan Meese and Herbert Volkmann not only works as a painter, but also uses sculptural, literary and performative forms of expression, which always develop an intellectual reference and their own possibilities for association.
+With his specially developed art form of interrealism, Alexander Iskin combines the mutual relationship between digital and analogue processes, describing an intermediate state in which we find ourselves and which directly influences us all .
 The idea of reality is to be exceeded and perception opened up by allowing even the smallest particles to function as constitutive moments of an all-encompassing information network.
-The artist is always on the lookout for external influences that help shape his work, giving in to the need for transformation and a change of perspective while overcoming linear narratives and opening up fantastic, colourful imagery.
-The traditional medium of oil painting offers him inexhaustible possibilities for his artistic expression.
+The artist is always on the lookout for external influences that help determine his work, giving in to the need for transformation and a change of perspective while overcoming linear narratives and opening up fantastic, colourful worlds of images.
+The traditional medium of oil painting offers him the inexhaustible possibilities of his artistic expression,

 Marc Jung, *1985 Erfurt

 The master student of Prof. Wolfram Adalbert Scheffler works on his shrill works in Berlin and Erfurt.
 He repeatedly refers to contemporary pop culture both with his picture subjects and with the respective titles.
 He uses multi-layered materials with which he brings the figurative moments to light in an energetic style.
+Marc Jung does not follow any philosophical teachers in his work.
 He is not guided by abstract thought constructs, no artificial attempts to explain the world.
+Marc Jung reflects.
 He creates new visual worlds, occasionally quoting great masters of art history, but always remains committed to the ideals of art history in the structure of his works.
 It is his own visual language, which uses modern stylistic devices and symbolism, that enables this democratization of art and its reception.
 Marc Jung's career testifies to the seriousness of his work from the very first moment of his artistic activity.

 Katrin Kampmann, *1979 Bonn